Travel Health Insurance

 All other students, faculty, and staff who need to purchase coverage or obtain additional information should contact Janet Hoernke in Risk Management Services at +1.919.962.6681 or firstname.lastname@example.org.

 The University of North Carolina System has contracted with GeoBlue to provide comprehensive coverage at a low cost.
 Students may purchase coverage for non-University affiliated travel as well as long as it is in conjunction with an eligible program mentioned above.
 If non-affiliated travel coverage is desired by students, then the requirement is a minimum of 2 days and a maximum combined total of 30.
-For more information for students and faculty and staff leading student programs, see www.geobluestudents.com.
+For more information for students and faculty and staff leading student programs, and to manage your coverage, see www.geobluestudents.com.
 For faculty, staff, post-docs, and other university affiliates traveling without affiliation with students, see www.geo-blue.com.

 Personal and vacation travel coverage for faculty and staff are not eligible under the UNC program.
 Individual plans for personal and vacation travel, however, are available for purchase online at www.geobluetravelinsurance.com.
 Please contact Janet Hoernke with questions regarding eligibility.